My account Basket

 Abstract submissions for oral and poster presentations are welcome from all research areas across the broad themes covered by the SIG (infection, immunity, microbiomes and symbionts).
 In addition, we plan a specific session focusing on functional consequences of insect immune interactions.
 Note that for this meeting we are happy to invite contributions from those who consider these topics within non-insect invertebrates, provided the research is relevant to insect systems.

-The deadline for submissions is Friday 6th March (5pm).
+The deadline for submissions has been extended to Monday 23 March (5pm).
 Please note that all presenters must also register to attend the event.

 Sponsorship